danieljdenman/NSPbootcamp/Installation and package management.md

 ### finally, let's do a pip line to install a couple of things that aren't on Anaconda:
 <br> ```pip install gcsfs scanpy[louvain] allensdk==2.0.0```
 <br>
+there seems to be an issue with the allensdk versioning right now, so we also need one more line to clean up:
+<br> ```conda install -c conda-forge pynwb```

 ### We should be good for the next couple of days.
 Of course, we can always add packages later as we need them, using a terminal and ```conda install name_of_my_package```or ```pip install name_of_my_package```